Articulation Disorder: When Is It Baby Babble And When Is It A Problem?

 By four years of age, most children will be able to pronounce almost all speech sounds correctly.

-If they can’t, it might be a sign of an articulation disorder, also called a phonological disorder.
+Or, it could be a sign of an articulation disorder, also called a phonological disorder.

 What Causes Articulation Disorder?